yogurt-foundation/yogurt-css-documentation/src/placeholder-color.md

 ---
 id: placeholder-color
 title: Placeholder Color
-description: Utility for sets the placeholder color using the ::placeholder pseudo element.
+description: Utilities for sets the placeholder color using the ::placeholder pseudo element.
 layout: default
 ---